Return to top

 These easy healthy pumpkin brownies are not only fudgy, chocolatey, and decadent, but they’re actually healthy too!
 Only 15 minutes of prep time, less than 150 calories per serving, and the perfect fall dessert!

 Pumpkin season is my favorite time of year, and I absolutely love brownies!
 They’re one of the best desserts.
-This is why, when fall comes around, pumpkin brownies are a fun way to switch things up!
-This layered healthy pumpkin brownie recipe is thick, chewy, sweet, and will fill your house with the most amazing fall scents.
+This is why, when fall comes around, easy pumpkin brownies are a fun way to switch things up!
+This layered healthy pumpkin brownie recipe is thick, chewy, and sweet — it will fill your house with the most amazing fall scents.

 Typically when I bake, I try to keep all of the decadent flavors of traditional fudgy brownies, while still making a few healthy swaps to lighten things up just a bit!
 There is still sugar in this recipe, just a little less of it.
 There is still butter, but some of it has been replaced with a healthier alternative.